-Since 1997, Planning Policy Guidance 7 (PPG7) along with its successors, firstly Planning Policy Statement 7 (PPS7) and now, since 2012, Paragraph 55 of the National Planning Policy Framework (NPPF), do precisely that.
-They offer an exemption from all planning constraints for individual houses that meet specific criteria, not least of all that they should be architecturally outstanding.
+Since 1997, Planning Policy Guidance 7 (PPG7) along with its successors, firstly Planning Policy Statement 7 (PPS7) and now, since 2012, Paragraph 55 (now known as Paragraph 79) of the National Planning Policy Framework (NPPF), do precisely that.
+They offer an exemption from all planning permission constraints for individual houses that meet specific criteria, not least of all that they should be architecturally outstanding.

 In a way, as self builders we all want what Paragraph 79 offers.
 Who after all wouldn’t want a really cool new house in the countryside?
 Who wouldn’t want to feel like they are building a new home in a long line of historical country houses?
 Who wouldn’t fancy the potentially huge uplift in value that could be brought to a plot of land?

-“This is not a back door to getting easy approvals on otherwise undevelopable sites,” says Rob Hughes, a Planning Consultant who is quickly gaining a reputation as a PPS7 specialist (many in the industry still refer to these types of projects by this legacy tag – it’s a bit less Orwellian than Paragraph 79).
-He’s got four successes under his belt and is currently working on another four, and got the first approval under the new NPPF in 2012.
+“This is not a back door to getting easy approvals on otherwise undevelopable sites,” says Rob Hughes, a planning consultant who is quickly gaining a reputation as a PPS7 specialist (many in the industry still refer to these types of projects by this legacy tag).

-Significantly less than 100 homes have been self built (by the nature of the project PPS7 houses are not suited to speculative projects) in 15 years or so since the exemption was introduced.
+Significantly less than 100 homes have been self built (by the nature of the project PPS7 houses are not suited to speculative projects) in the 15 years following the exemption’s introduction.
 That’s six a year.

 You’ll be tens of thousands of pounds out of pocket, with nothing to show for it, no route back, if you fail.
 It’s notoriously difficult to meet the specific criteria of the clause, and even if you feel you have met it, the decision lies in the hands of first a local planning committee and, probably, an Appeal Inspectorate to judge whether you have met it, in their eyes.
 (And by the way, appeals will add to your huge bills).